 Make sure a general first-aid kit is available at your meeting place and accompanies girls on any activity.
 You may need to provide the kit if one is not already available at your meeting location.
+You activity.
+You may need to provide the kit if one is not already available at your meeting location.
 You must always have on hand the names and telephone numbers of our council office, parents/caregivers of your girls, and emergency services such as the police, fire department, and hospital.